systems-immunology-roslin-institute/NGS-Graph-Generator/README.md

 For graph visualisation
 Output format

-The output of this program is a layout (.layout) file which can visualise using BioLayout Express3D software.
+The output of this program is a layout (.layout) file which can visualise using Graphia software.
 Layout file is a text file that contains pairwise comparison of all reads of selected gene with edge weight.
 It also contains classsets which defines the nodes.
 For instance there will be a classsets called nodeclass which defines the nodes to exon and transcripts which it belongs.

 In this example below is a .layout format which is a text file contains all information of selected gene.